phungquangdai/leaderboardservice/README.md

 	}
  ```

- 2. user login with correct username and password to server. then server will respon result highscore
+ 2. user login with correct username and password to server. then server will respond result highscore
 * client.cs
 ```
 	public void SendMessageToServer()